TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-11-06-how-to-change-php-code-with-abstract-syntax-tree.md

 ### 3. Change Method Name

-No we find it's name and change it!
+Now we find its name and change it!

 ```php
 use PhpParser\Node;